-We have a Whistleblowing Policy which can be found on our school website under Key Information and Policies.
+We have a Whistleblowing Policy which can be found in the Policies section of our school website.
 Staff are required to familiarise themselves with this document during their induction period and annually at the start of each school year.

-All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.
+All staff must be aware of their duty to raise concerns about unsafe practice or the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.